SiloCityLabs/Cuttlephone/docs/guides/print-guide.md

 # Separate clamps before printing - Joycon

-The Joy-Con rails have manual supports.
+The Joy-Con rails have manual supports for the locking notch.
 In your slicer there should be 4 objects.
-Move them along with the clamp.
+Multi-select (Ctrl+Click) and move the supports in unison with the clamp.
+Then enable supports on the build plate only - don't fill the telescoping slot.

 ![](/images/print-guide/split4.png)

 # Manual horizontal supports

 Manual supports are used for some overhangs to prevent sagging.
 Cut away with a craft knife or sharp box cutter.
+Theses are shown as thin translucent walls in OpenSCAD:

 Phone overhang support
 ![](/images/print-guide/manual-phone1.png)